chapoluna/ml-fifa-player-mkt-value/README.md

-# Examples of Machine Learning Algorithns
+# Examples of Machine Learning Algorithms

  This project will work with FIFA 19 data set available from the link below on Kaggle and aim to use some machine learning algorithms to predict soccer player market value based on player's attributes.